 1. It’s the Law

-Because of federal and state mandates, post-hire background checks are required for many employees.
+Because of federal and state mandates, post-employment background checks are required for many employees.
 For example, the transportation and medical industries are required by law to conduct annual background checks on all current employees to help these employers maintain workplace safety.
 Post-hire screening is becoming a more regular part of customized screening solutions.

 2. Reduce the Risks Associated with Negligent Hiring and Retention Claims